gavinlyonsrepo/cylon/README.md

 **4: System security section**
 * System security menu
 	* Lynis system audit (summary of logfiles feature)
+	* ClamAv anti-malware scan
+		*malware testfile fetch and scan function
-	* ClamAv anti-malware scan (Check for updates and logging feature)
+		*Check for updates and logging feature
+		*Various options for scan location and type.
 	* RootKit hunter scan (check for updates feature)
 	* ccrypt - encrypt and decrypt files:
 		* config file path option for ease of use.